 Each student will be assigned a mentor who is an expert in the particular area the student wishes to learn about.
-Research Support and International Affairs welcomes your application to the ISSP program.
+International Affairs welcomes your application to the ISSP program.
 We encourage you to take the time necessary to make sure that the documents in the link are a complete and fair representation of your goals and interests.
 Our staff is available to assist you throughout the application process.
 We hope you will soon join our proud and strong community of excellence.

 Note: ISSP applications must be received by the following deadline to be eligible for participation: April 1 for the fall semester and October 1 for the spring semester.